Fitness Plan & Fitness Workouts

 Study after study has proven that people perform better when teamed up with a partner.
 Your buddy doesn’t have a membership?
-Gold’s Gym allows members to give friends a 7-day free pass so you can convince them to join.
+Gold’s Gym allows members to give friends a free pass so you can convince them to join.

 5. REWARD YOURSELF.

 When you reach a goal—like going to the gym five days in a row—make sure to pat yourself on the back.
 Buy yourself a new workout tank top or have a glass of wine.
 Knowing that there’s a reward down the line can help motivate you on the tough days.

 A study in 2010 showed that people will workout better with high-energy music that they genuinely like.
 So make sure to keep your gym music fresh—try using the radio feature on Spotify or Pandora to find new tracks or swap playlists with friends.

 Share your goals with friends and family on Facebook or Twitter.
 Or make a bet with another friend who is also committed to getting in shape.
 Telling other people about your progress can give you a much needed fan base to cheer you on—or help you get through a plateau.